NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Enduring Quickness.md

 You move as fast and as high as the wind itself.
-You're permanently [[Conditions/Quickened|Quickened]].
+You're permanently [[Quickened|Quickened]].

 You can use your extra action to Stride or [[Actions/Leap|Leap]], to provide one of the actions needed for a [[Actions/High Jump|High Jump]] or [[Actions/Long Jump|Long Jump]]